MicrosoftDocs/visualfsharpdocs/docs/conceptual/parameters-and-arguments-[fsharp].md

 [!code-fsharp[Main](snippets/fsparametersandarguments/snippet3810.fs)]

 ## Parameter Arrays
 Occasionally it is necessary to define a function that takes an arbitrary number of parameters of heterogeneous type.
 It would not be practical to create all the possible overloaded methods to account for all the types that could be used.
 The .NET platform provides support for such methods through the parameter array feature.
 A method that takes a parameter array in its signature can be provided with an arbitrary number of parameters.
 The parameters are put into an array.
 The type of the array elements determines the parameter types that can be passed to the function.
-If you define the parameter array with **T:System.Object** as the element type, then client code can pass values of any type.
+If you define the parameter array with **System.Object** as the element type, then client code can pass values of any type.

 In F#, parameter arrays can only be defined in methods.
 They cannot be used in standalone functions or functions that are defined in modules.